 Listen to the rainfall recording from Tanzania [link].

 Monitoring Africa’s environment is an important challenge if the continent’s resources are to be used in an optimal and sustainable manner.
-Food production and harvest predictions profit from improved understanding of water availability over space and time.
+Food production and harvest predictions profit from an improved understanding of water availability over space and time.
 Presently, African observation networks are very limited, and national governments and regional planners do not have the data to make proper decisions regarding investments in water resources infrastructure.

 NEEDS & LIMITATIONS

 The ability to access historical climate data is critical in order to efficiently manage water resources.
 The limited number of weather stations in Africa is spread out over enormous distances; most are found in northern and southern Africa, leaving huge data gaps in the central part of the continent.
-Additionally, those African climate data which are currently available are not arranged in a convenient way for users to access; data sets are often incomplete and restricted to the public.
+Additionally, the African climate data which are currently available are not arranged in a convenient way for users to access; data sets are often incomplete and restricted to the public.
 There is often a lack of communication within countries and regions, creating data gaps at multiple levels.
 Another key challenge for climate monitoring in Africa is the availability of historical data; most collected data have been recorded on paper, and not cataloged electronically.
 With these data literally sitting forgotten on shelves in offices around the continent, they are at great risk of being lost forever.
-Accurate climate data are essential for agriculture, weather prediction and climate modeling.
-With an increase in quantity and quality of climate stations, along with the incorporation of historical data, we can move forward towards the goal of obtaining accurate climate data.
+Accurate climate data are essential for agriculture, weather prediction, and climate modeling.
+With an increase in the quantity and quality of climate stations, along with the incorporation of historical data, we can move forward toward the goal of obtaining accurate climate data.